-Current assets increased \$2.4 million to \$36.3 million at June 30, 2023.
-Within current assets, cash and cash equivalents increased \$1.3 million and receivables increased \$1.0 million.
-The increase in total receivables was driven by an increase of \$0.9 million in governmental claims and \$0.5 million in property taxes receivable, offset partially by a decrease of \$0.3 million in other receivables.
-Non-current assets increased \$1.6 million due to a \$1.3 million increase in restricted assets and a \$0.3 million increase in tangible and intangible capital assets, net of depreciation and amortization.
+Current assets increased \$1.9 million during the year ended June 30, 2024.
+Within current assets, cash and cash equivalents increased \$1.3 million and receivables increased \$0.6 million.
+The increase in total receivables was driven by an increase of \$0.6 million in property taxes receivable, \$0.3 million in net tuition and fees receivable, and \$0.1 million in other receivables, offset partially by \$0.4 million in governmental claims.
+Current assets account for approximately 31% of total assets.

+Non-current assets increased \$1.6 million due to a \$3.7 million increase in restricted assets offset partially by a \$2.1 million decrease in tangible and intangible capital assets, net of depreciation and amortization.
+Restricted assets account for 21% of total assets and tangible and intangible capital assets, net, account for 48% of total assets.